itsjustgiio/Minecraft-Mods/README.md

 Step 2 - Download Better Minecraft Mod Pack

-Step 3 - Remove All Mods
+Step 3 - Remove everything *BESIDES* the .connector folder

 Step 4 - Download All the Mods on here